Steven Santini: Professional

-He signed a three-year entry level deal with the New Jersey Devils of the National Hockey League on April 9, 2016.
+He signed a three-year entry-level deal with the New Jersey Devils of the National Hockey League on April 9, 2016.
 He played his first NHL game later that night against the Toronto Maple Leafs.

 Santini scored his first NHL point in his 2016–17 NHL debut, during a 3-0 win over the Boston Bruins on January 2, 2017.
 He scored his first NHL goal on January 12, 2017, against the Edmonton Oilers, due to a puck deflecting off his elbow.
 The Devils ended up losing in overtime 3–2.

 As a restricted free agent, Santini signed a three-year, $4.25 million contract with the Devils on August 14, 2018.

-On June 22, 2019, Santini was traded by the Devils along with prospect Jeremy Davies and draft picks to the Nashville Predators in exchange for P. K. Subban.
-In the following 2019-20 season, Santini struggled to make an impression with the Predators, appearing in just 2 games over the course of the season while playing the majority of the campaign in the AHL with affiliate, the Milwaukee Admirals.
+On June 22, 2019, Santini was traded by the Devils along with prospect Jérémy Davies and draft picks to the Nashville Predators in exchange for P. K. Subban.
+In the following 2019–20 season, Santini struggled to make an impression with the Predators, appearing in just 2 games over the course of the season while playing the majority of the campaign in the AHL with affiliate, the Milwaukee Admirals.

 On October 7, 2020, Santini was placed on unconditional waivers by the Predators for the purpose to buyout the remaining year of his contract.
 On October 10, Santini signed as a free agent to a one-year, two-way contract with the St. Louis Blues.